Forien/foundryvtt-forien-quest-log/README.md

 - Personal Quests.
 - Quest Branching in the form of Sub Quests.

+## About

+This module is hosted by the [League of Foundry Developers Discord](https://discord.gg/gzemMfHURH).
+The `0.7.x` series of FQL is developed and maintained by [TyphonJS](https://github.com/typhonrt) / [TyphonJS Discord](https://discord.gg/mnbgN8f) and is being updated for stability across core Foundry updates.
+This stability and long term maintenance of such is the _main feature_ of FQL presently.
+You can rest assured that the quest log experience you know and _love_ will continue to be available now and into the future.

+A new continuation quest log module is in the works by TyphonJS that moves the questing experience beyond FQL and is being developed at [typhonjs-fvtt/typhonjs-quest-log](https://github.com/typhonjs-fvtt/typhonjs-quest-log).
+There is no specific ETA for this continuation module at this time.
+In the meantime FQL continues to bring an essential rock solid quest log experience to Foundry VTT.
+TyphonJS is developing a [very modern UI library](https://github.com/typhonjs-fvtt-lib), available for any 3rd party Foundry developer right now, that underpins this new quest log and full time+ work has been ongoing on this effort since October 2021.
+When this library is completed then work on the new quest log will be finished.

+## Translations

+FQL uses Weblate to coordinate language translation from community translators.
+Through this interface you are able to provide language corrections and translations.
+I am more than willing to support even more language translations for FQL, so if your language isn't represented yet please visit the [FQL Weblate Portal](https://weblate.foundryvtt-hub.com/engage/forien-quest-log/) and get in contact.

 ## Future plans (current ideas)

 Rock solid stability through future releases of Foundry VTT and even more language / internationalization support.